NullCipherr/Python_Language/Image_Processing/Mathematical_Morphology/README.md

     ```

 4. Follow the instructions or comments in the code to understand how it works and adapt it as needed.

-## Contribution

-Contributions are welcome!
-If you want to add new code, make improvements, or fix bugs, follow these steps:

-1. Fork this repository.

-2. Create a branch for your new feature (`git checkout -b my-new-feature`).

-3. Commit your changes (`git commit -am 'Added a new feature'`).

-4. Push to the branch (`git push origin my-new-feature`).

-5. Create a new pull request explaining your changes.